Suppression of the Society of Jesus: Russian resistance to suppression

 In Imperial Russia, Catherine the Great refused to allow the papal document of suppression to be distributed and even openly defended the Jesuits from dissolution.

+Catherine took advantage of the canonical requirement that a papal brief could only take effect after being publicly proclaimed by the monarch; she strictly forbade the publication of Dominus ac Redemptor.
+Her decision was driven by pragmatic political and social considerations regarding the newly annexed territories of Belarus (following the First Partition of Poland in 1772).

+Firstly, the Jesuits in the Belarusian governorates were the first among Catholic orders to swear allegiance to the Empress, thereby setting an example for the local population and ensuring stability in the region.
+Secondly, Catherine valued the Jesuits' educational system; preserving their schools and collegiums (which offered free education) avoided the collapse of the local educational network and the need to import foreign clergy.
+Finally, by protecting the Jesuits against the Pope's will, Catherine aimed to weaken the Holy See's influence over her Catholic subjects and assert state control over the church hierarchy.
+The Empress also permitted the opening of a novitiate in Belarus, ensuring the order's continuity.

 The Jesuit chapter in Belarus received her patronage.
 It ordained priests, operated schools, and opened housing for novitiates and tertianships.
 Catherine's successor, Paul I, successfully asked Pope Pius VII in 1801 for formal approval of the Jesuit operation in Russia.
 The Jesuits, led first by Franciszek Kareu, a Polish Welshman, followed by the Austrian Slovene, Gabriel Gruber and after his death by Tadeusz Brzozowski, continued to expand in Russia under Alexander I, adding missions and schools in Astrakhan, Moscow, Riga, Saratov, and St. Petersburg and throughout the Caucasus and Siberia.
 Many former Jesuits throughout Europe traveled to Russia to join the sanctioned order there.

 Alexander I withdrew his patronage of the Jesuits in 1812, but with the restoration of the Society in 1814, that only temporarily affected the order.
 Alexander eventually expelled all Jesuits from Imperial Russia in March 1820.